osuosl/pymesync/docs/source/usage.rst

 TimeSync.\ **create_user(user)**

     Create a user on the TimeSync instance at the baseurl provided when instantiating the TimeSync object.
-This method will return a list with a single python dictionary containing the created user if successful.
+This method will return a python dictionary containing the created user if successful.
 The dictionary will contain error information if ``create_user()`` was unsuccessful.

     ``user`` is a python dictionary containing the user information to send to TimeSync.
 The syntax is ``"key": "value"``. ``user`` requires the following